How Schools Work

 - Keep the best interests of children as your top priority.

-- Building administrators, especially principals, hold the greatest power to create a healthy (or unhealthy) school environment, so it’s important not only to get their support from the very beginning but also to understand their vision, philosophy and priorities.
+- Building administrators, especially principals, hold the greatest power to create a healthy school environment, so it’s important not only to get their support from the very beginning but also to understand their vision, philosophy and priorities.

 - Take time to get to know the teachers and principal.
 Give positive feedback and ask what you can do to support the classroom.
 This opens dialogue and builds a trusting relationship.
 Both will be important as you move forward.